bryantsai/db2-docker/README.md

     ./build.sh

-It will build 2 images:

-1. `db2:ubuntu-base`: image base on ubuntu with all DB2 pre-requisite packages.
-2. `db2:expc`: image with DB2 Express-C compact installation (no instance created).

-as well as one "data-only" container named "`db2_data_1`".
+It builds an image `db2:expc` with DB2 Express-C compact installation (no instance created) and another "data-only" container named "`db2_data_1`".
 More on this "data-only" container in the next section.

-You only need to run "`build.sh`" once per Docker install to create the 2 images.
-There's a separate shell script "`create-inst.sh`" for creating additional DB2 instances:
+You only need to run "`build.sh`" once per Docker install.
+There's a separate shell script "`create-inst.sh`" for creating additional DB2 containers:

     ./create-inst.sh 2